From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 There are 3 cenotes anyway.
 The first is 9 mt deep in the center.

-If you are feeling more adventurous the local guy, which is the son of the owner, can take you down a small cave I didn’t go as I am a little claustrophobic but if you do, please let me know.
+If you are feeling more adventurous, the local guy, who is the son of the owner, can take you down a small cave.
+I didn’t go as I am a little claustrophobic, but if you do, please let me know.

 23. Cenote Yaxchabaltun